-Part 4 (coming next week) will look at how call-backs can redistribute call traffic throughout the day to smooth-out spikes.
+Part 4 (coming next week) will look at how call-backs can redistribute call traffic throughout the day to flatten spikes.
 This is a very powerful effect of call-backs, but also the most difficult to discuss and calculate.
 The benefit of redistributing calls can’t be measured by looking at a single variable, like “abandon rates”.
-Instead, you have to start by looking at how uneven call volume impacts service levels and agent efficiency.
+Instead, you have to start by looking at how uneven call volume impacts service levels and contact center efficiency.
 Then, you can see the impact of shifting portions of the call volume to different parts of the day.

 It’s impossible to examine this issue properly without a basic understanding of Erlang calculations.
 So before diving into Part 4, we’re going to take a short detour today (consider it “Part 3.5”) to demystify this topic.

 There’s actually a “family” of Erlang equations that are useful for different aspects of call center planning.
 They are named after a Danish mathematician who invented the fields of traffic engineering and queuing theory in the early 1900’s.
 For more background, see the Wikipedia entry here.
 Today, we’re only concerned with “Erlang C” variant so I’m going to just call that “Erlang” throughout this post.

 It’s understandable that many call center managers today are not comfortable with Erlang.
 It is often presented with complicated mathematical formulas which can be intimidating.
 Furthermore, today’s workforce management (WFM) systems obscure their inner Erlang engines behind elaborate user interfaces, meaning people using them don’t get a “feel” for what’s really going on inside.